 Compliance Automation

 AI-driven retention policies automatically manage evidence lifecycle requirements, applying hold rules when litigation is pending, enforcing state-specific retention periods, and triggering disposition when retention windows expire.
 This reduces compliance risk and eliminates the manual tracking that consumes records management resources.
+For the full picture of the frameworks involved, see our guide to compliance standards for evidence handling.

 What to Look for in an AI Claims Processing Platform